-Are you looking for inexpensive, but thoughtful gifts and stocking stuffers for the travelers in your life?
-Here are some of my favorite practical travel gifts under $10 for kids and adults.
+Are you looking for inexpensive, but thoughtful gifts for the traveler in your life?
+Here are some of my favorite practical travel gifts under $10.

 A portable power bank is an essential travel accessory.
 Its a great way to keep your camera, maps, games and other apps running all day – even when you don’t have time to find an outlet.
 I gave these to my parents for Christmas last year and they use them all the time.

 An eye-catching luggage tag is a great way to set your luggage apart from all the other bags on the airport carousel.
 I love these colorful home state luggage tags!
 You can find them in many colors for most U.S. states.